 You can choose from various locations if you plan to study for a law degree in Australia.
-Some are cultural and economic hotspots of Sydney and Melbourne and the east coast region of Brisbane.
+Some are cultural and economic hotspots: Sydney, Melbourne and the east coast region of Brisbane.

 There is no shortage of options for choosing the best place to study law in Australia.

 If you like to debate or see yourself interrogating in a courtroom, then getting a Law degree is the best option.
 A law degree allows you to take up various political, business, and banking positions.

 VET (Vocational Education and Training) Level